goeland86/Refactor/README.md

 Refactor is a build-tool to install a printer's Firmware (at the moment Klipper), a printer control interface (OctoPrint), a touch-screen interface (Toggle w/ OctoPrint) and a few miscellaneous items (webcam streamer, network file share for gcode file uploads, etc.).

 The hostname for Recore is `recore`.
-The hostname for replicape is `replicape`.

 It sets a default password for access as root on new images, but leaves the root account alone otherwise:
 SSH is meant to be active and allow root login.
 The `debian` user is normally also setup and runs OctoPrint and Klipper.
 Both root and debian passwords will need to be changed upon first login.